pip-services/pip-services-docs/content/en/conceptual/component/component_lifecycle/_index.md

 6. The links between components are destroyed (unsetReferences)
 7. The component is destroyed

 A flexible and, at the same time, standardized approach was developed in the Pip.Services Toolkit for initializing components.
 This approach preserves the conceptual integrity of the whole microservice, while keeping the source code clean, coherent, and testable.
-A component’s lifecycle is determined by which of the following interfaces it implements:
+A component's lifecycle is determined by which of the following interfaces it implements:

 {{< tabsection isMarkdown=true >}}